Subscribe Today & Receive 15% Off

 Lion's Mane blocks testosterone conversion to DHT, leading to underutilization.
 However, if you use the proper Lion's Mane dosage, the underutilization is so insignificant that it shouldn't cause side effects like low sex drive and libido.

 However, this potential side effect of Lion's Mane could be an advantage for men suffering from male pattern baldness.
 DHT blockers are a clinically proven treatment for hair loss.
-In women, natural supplements that block DHT may improve the symptom of unwanted facial hair (hirsutism), often associated with the polycystic ovarian syndrome (PCOS).
+In women, natural supplements that block DHT may improve the symptom of unwanted facial hair (hirsutism), often associated with polycystic ovarian syndrome (PCOS).

 Read More: Learn More About Lion’s mane effect on DHT.